H0rn0chse/JsPhotoApp/README.md

 ## Start Node server
 A Node.js server is used as a web server and as a development environment.
+To download all dependencies, please call
+``npm install``

 Call the following to start the the server locally:

 ``npm start``